-Colorado Governor John Hickenlooper signed into law The Colorado Family Care Act (HB13-1222).
-The Act allows Colorado employees to take temporary protected leave from employment as allowed under the federal Family and Medical Leave Act (FMLA) but expands the family members who can be cared for by employees under the FMLA.
+Back in 2013, then-Colorado Gov. John Hickenlooper signed into law The Colorado Family Care Act (HB13-1222).
+The law allows Colorado employees to take temporary protected leave from employment as allowed under the federal Family and Medical Leave Act (FMLA) but expanded the family members who can be cared for by employees under the law.

 - Legal custody